philiphan0109/philiphan0109.github.io/evidence_bench/example.md

 # An Example

 ## Introduction
-Imagine a scenario where researchers are investigating the link between Aristolochic Acid (AA), a compound found in traditional Chinese herbal medicines, and kidney cancer.
-This relationship, questioned two decades ago, now has its proof scattered across extensive research literature.
+Imagine a scenario where researchers are trying to determine whether a chemical found in traditional Chinese herbal medicines, Aristolochic Acid (AA), causes kidney cancer.
+Twenty years ago, this causal relationship was still under investigation.
+The evidence for this relationship is now spread across a vast research literature.

 ## EvidenceBench Task Overview
-EvidenceBench facilitates the extraction of evidence supporting or contesting hypotheses from specific research papers.
-In this case, the focus is on [Hoang et al. (2016)](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5533284/), which investigates the implications of AA on kidney cancer.
+EvidenceBench presents the task of extracting evidence for or against a hypothesis from a specific paper.
+In this example, the task is to identify evidence from the paper [Hoang et al. (2016)](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5533284/).

 ## Survey Summary & Hypothesis Extraction
+The Survey Summary provides a ground-truth description of the relevant evidence.
+It is extracted from a survey article on Aristolochic Acid, and gives a concise overview of key findings from Hoang et al. (2016).
+The Hypothesis is the central question the researchers are trying to answer, in this case, whether AA-induced DNA mutations cause kidney cancer.

 **Survey Summary**:
-Extracted from a comprehensive survey on Aristolochic Acid, this summary encapsulates key findings from Hoang et al. (2016), highlighting that a cumulative ingestion of more than 250 mg of AA increases the risk of developing clear cell renal cell carcinoma (ccRCC) with an odds ratio (OR) of 1.25.
-Notably, a distinctive AA mutational signature was detected in the majority of the sequenced ccRCC exomes from patients exposed to AA.
-The VHL gene, crucial in many cell functions, was mutated in most cases studied.
+Results from Hoang et al. (2016) showed that a cumulative ingestion of more than 250 mg of AA increased the risk of ccRCC with an odds ratio (OR) of 1.25.
+A distinctive AA mutational signature was evident in 6/10 sequenced ccRCC exomes from AA-exposed patients.
+Among these tumors, VHL, the most frequently mutated gene, mutated in 7 out of 10 samples.

 **Hypothesis**:
-Does AA-induced DNA mutation cause renal carcinoma (RCC)?
+Aristolochic Acid (AA) induced DNA mutation is causal for renal carcinoma (RCC).

 ## Study Aspect Decomposition
-EvidenceBench dissects the Survey Summary into specific Study Aspects and aligns them with sentences from Hoang et al. (2016), providing per-sentence annotations:
+EvidenceBench breaks the Survey Summary into Study Aspects, and then compares these aspects to each sentence in Hoang et al. (2016), generating per-sentence annotations for the paper.
+Below, we show the three Study Aspects for Hoang et al. (2016), along with the sentences from the paper that are sources of information for these aspects.

 1. **Increased Risk of ccRCC**
    - Cumulative ingestion of more than 250 mg of AA increased the risk of ccRCC (OR, 1.25).